funcompbio/assignment-2/README.md

 ## Description

-The goal of this assignment is to provide a ranking of Catalan counties by their risk of outbreak, largest on top, lowest at the bottom, on the **most recent date** available in the data you have downloaded.
+The goal of this assignment is to provide a **ranking of Catalan counties by their risk of outbreak on the most recent date available in the data you have downloaded**.
 To achieve this goal you should follow these 3 steps:

   1. Go to the Catalan Health Departament COVID data portal at [https://dadescovid.cat](https://dadescovid.cat) and follow the